List of games included with Windows: Microsoft Casual Games

-Starting from 2012 onwards, with the release of Windows 8, updated versions of previously bundled games are now under the brand Microsoft Casual Games, in addition to several brand new games.
-With the exception of Solitaire Collection being included in Windows 10 and 11, these games are not included with Windows, and are instead available as ad-supported free downloads in Microsoft Store.
+Beginning in 2012 with the release of Windows 8, updated versions of previously bundled games were released under the Microsoft Casual Games brand, along with several new games.
+Except for Solitaire Collection, which is included in Windows 10 and 11, these games are not included with Windows and are instead available as free, ad-supported downloads in Microsoft Store.

-Premium monthly and annual subscriptions are available, which removes advertisements and offers several gameplay benefits, a move that has been criticized by reviewers as a way to "nickel and dime" users, since previous versions of Solitaire and previously bundled games did not include any advertisements or paid subscriptions.
-There are five Windows games under the Microsoft Casual Games banner:
+Premium monthly and annual subscriptions are available that remove advertisements and offer several gameplay benefits.
+Reviewers have criticized this as a way to "nickel and dime" users, because previous versions of Solitaire and other bundled games did not include advertisements or paid subscriptions.
+The Windows games under the Microsoft Casual Games banner include: